Primary task: provide theft evidence to Norfolk CID

 JPEG copies were made of pages of the R&P Cash books which appeared to shown ficticious or dubious entries and alterations made with

 Below an extract from one page.
 The first item ringed shows a 'TFT' credit of £750 (suffixed "c" meaning cleared) on 29th July2008.
 That was a telephone transfer made by Mrs Copeman from the Hall's non-cheque savings account to the Hall's current account from which cheque number 100396 was issued for £750 CASH, paid to Mrs C over the counter at Barclays Downham Market.
 A month later, £500 cash.
-DC Foreman said she couldn't prove that was theft because she drew it over the counter 2 large cash payments shown on fiche
+DC Foreman said she couldn't prove that was theft because she drew it over the counter instead of banking it to her account.

 Cheques with a forged signature